Xuan-1998/Xuan-1998/Readme.md

 # Xuan Jiang
 Hey there!
 My name is Xuan, I study Transportation Engineering and Computer Science at the University of California, Berkeley.

 And I'm a Graduate Student Researcher at Lawrence Berkeley Lab.
-Currently serve as Member of Transportation Research Board: National Academies of Sciences, Engineering, and Medicine.
+I'm also serving as Member of Transportation Research Board: National Academies of Sciences, Engineering, and Medicine.

 ## Links
 <p align="center">